Best practices with Resource Management

 • Resource Management

-The cost of a fully scheduled project must be in line with the budget before it begins, so you are mapping the work plan for the project to the actual fee you estimated when you scheduled the project.
+• The cost of a fully scheduled project must be in line with the budget before it begins, so you're mapping the work plan for the project to the actual fee you estimated when you scheduled the project.

-For example, if there’s a $96,000 budget and you schedule two people for two months, full-time, at $150/h, the future scheduled amount should match the budget.
+• For example, if the budget is $96,000 and you schedule two people full-time for two months at $150/hour, the future scheduled amount should match the budget.

-As your team reports their hours, you can immediately see the impact on the forecasted budget.
+• As your team reports their hours, you immediately see the impact on the forecasted budget.

 About bill rates